vsimakhin/web-logbook-mobile/README.md

 * List of the flight records
 * Add new or update the existing flight record
   * Double tap on the icon for the `PIC Name` field will put `Self`
-  * Double tap on any icon for the time field will copy value from `Total time`
+  * Double tap on any icon for the time field will copy the value from `Total time`
+  * Night-time calculation
 * Settings
   * Set server address
   * Define username and password in case your main application requires authorization
+  * Update airport database

 # Limitations